 In the following decades, the Mongols regularly found ways around or through the Wall.
 In 1279, the Mongols—under the leadership of Kublai Khan, Genghis’ grandson—defeated the Song and ruled all of China for the next 100 years (the Yuan Dynasty).
 As expected, the Walls were not maintained during the Yuan Dynasty since there was no longer any northern threat to repel.

 Fast forward a century later: The Chinese regained power in 1368, after they drove the Mongols back north—signaling the start of the Ming Dynasty (1368-1644).
 All of the modern sections of the wall (that you typically see in photos) were all created during the Ming Dynasty.

 Building a new wall, however, caused a lot of debate– many officials believed that building and maintaining a new wall would simply be too costly.
-And because of early successes in fighting the Mongols in their own territory, the project was shelved until the 1400s, after relations with the Mongols deteriorated.
+Also, because of early successes in fighting the Mongols in their own territory, the project was shelved until the 1400s, after relations with the Mongols deteriorated.